thegworld/gtx-browser/docs/mac/arc.md

   message, and the object pointer that it used to contain is sent a release message (possibly causing it to be deallocated it if that caused the retain count to hit zero).
-  - Chromium usage note: Even though this is the default, please always explicitly specify it for class members/ivars so that it is clear which pointers are Objective-C object pointers and which are C++ object pointers.
+  - GTx Browser usage note: Even though this is the default, please always explicitly specify it for class members/ivars so that it is clear which pointers are Objective-C object pointers and which are C++ object pointers.
 - `__weak`: This pointer maintains a weak reference to the object which is kept